aleshaleksey/fansys23/17-glossary.md

 - ["Base Rules: Nat and Sup: Attack of the three letter words"](02-base-rules.md#nat-and-sup-attack-of-the-three-letter-words)

 ___
+#### Natural
+In FanSys "natural" does not necessarily refer to "nature" in the sense of wilderness but rather to anything that exists in a mundane world and is governed or explained by known laws of physics.
+Natural phenomena and abilities in FanSys are generally governed by STR, DEX, CON, and a character's ability to interact with them is generally through [SP](#sp-stamina-points) and [stamina dice](#stamina-dice).
+Humans, swords, castles and sailing ships, to name a few, are generally considered "natural" in this classification.
+Often, "natural" attacks are not very effective against supernatural beings.

+___
 #### Player
-Any individual playing FanSys, this can be a 'normal' player who plays a single character, or a couple of characters, or a DM, who runs most of the scenario.
+Any individual playing FanSys.
+This can be a 'regular' player who plays a single character, or a couple of characters, or a DM, who runs most of the scenario.
 All players should be involved in the game and the game world.

 ___
 #### Proficiency